-In late August, 1979, my twin brother, Darnell and I arrived at Penn State's University Park campus to begin our college education.
-While fairly confident in my academic abilities, arriving at college as part of the then Black Scholars program, there were nagging concerns of, can I handle this and do I truly belong here?
+In 1979, my twin brother Darnell and I arrived at Penn State's University Park campus to begin our college education.
+While confident in my academic abilities, arriving at college as part of the then Black Scholars program, there were nagging concerns of "Can I handle this?" and "Do I truly belong here?"

-I am proud of my academic and social accomplishments at Penn State, but I do wonder what could have been achieved if I had been able to build on the courage, and political successes of groups like the Douglass Association (1967), or been inspired by the determination of Mildred Settle Bunton (1932).
-Most of us had heard of neither.
-More importantly, I wonder if this knowledge would have made a difference to the many African American students who never felt they belonged, and eventually left prior to graduation.
+I am proud of my academic and social accomplishments at Penn State, but I still wonder what could have been achieved if I had been able to build on the courage and the political successes of groups like the Douglass Association (1967) or been inspired by the determination of Mildred Settle Bunton (1932).
+We had heard of neither.
+More importantly, I wonder if this knowledge would have made a difference to the many Black students who never felt they belonged, and eventually left prior to graduation.

-In November, 2007, after registering to attend the 2008 Black Alumni Reunion, I was somewhat surprised to discover there was no documented comprehensive account of the African American experience at Penn State.
-I believed that sharing more than 115 years of the rich contributions, struggles, and successes of African American Penn Staters could help inspire and empower students, faculty and staff, and reconnect African American alumni to the university.
+In November 2007, after registering to attend the 2008 Black Alumni Reunion, I was somewhat surprised to discover there was no documented comprehensive account of the Black experience at Penn State.
+I believed that sharing the rich contributions and struggles of Black Penn Staters that came before us could help inspire and empower current students, faculty, and staff, and reconnect Black alumni to the university.
 I therefore undertook the process of compiling a brief historical timeline.
 That "brief" timeline, with the encouragement and help of Penn State staff, alumni, family, and friends became the "Penn State University African American Chronicles."

-The project gained momentum when the Office of Educational Equity, the Africana Research Center, the Penn State Alumni Association, the Department of African and African American Studies.
-Penn State Public Broadcasting, the Penn State Archives, the

-Black Alumni Reunion Committee, and others enthusiastically contributed resources and assistance.
-This support greatly enhanced, enriched, and expanded upon the initial research and led to this 2nd revised edition of the Penn State University African American Chronicles, and the creation of the extraordinary website www.blackhistory.psu.edu.
+The project gained momentum when the Office of Educational Equity, the Africana Research Center, the Penn State Alumni Association, the Department of African and African American Studies, Penn State Public Broadcasting, the Penn State Archives, the Black Alumni Reunion Committee, and others enthusiastically contributed resources and assistance.
+This support greatly enhanced, enriched, and expanded upon the initial research and ultimately led to this 3rd revised edition and the creation of the extraordinary website www.blackhistory.psu.edu.